janetcheung-byte/JMLS_market/README.md

 Real Estate sample data was gathered from NYC.gov.
 Using the Block and Lot data we found, we tokenized the properties to the blockchain

-We then created a Smart Contract using Solidity.
+We created a auction Smart Contract using Solidity.
+Then we run our real estate auction smart contract on our private blockchain network called JMLS.

 Our private blockchain network is run on a proof of authority algorithm.